mleralec/jsx-to-styled/README.md

 ## ✨ Typescript

-Thanks to [csstype](https://github.com/frenic/csstype), this library is fully typed.
-You will have autocomplete for all styled props, with your theme values if provided and possible css values.
+Thanks to [csstype](https://github.com/frenic/csstype), **jsx-to-styled** is fully typed.
+You will have autocomplete for all styled props with your theme values if provided or/and possible css values.

 ```tsx
 import system, { System } from 'jsx-to-styled'